-School of Law Admission / 9
+School of Law

 Applications for admission to the school may be filed any time after September 1, but preference will be given to applicants who file their applications prior to January 1.
 There is a \$10.00 application fee.
-This application fee will be waived in all cases in which the applicant has received a waiver of the LSDAS fee.
-The method for obtaining that waiver may be found in the LSAT bulletin.

-An applicant who is admitted is required to make a security deposit of \$100 at the time of his acceptance.
+An applicant who is admitted is required to make a security deposit of \$100 by April 1, unless accepted later, when several weeks are allowed.
 This deposit will be credited against the first semester's tuition and fees.